aaltogamers/AG_web/src/content/safespace.md

 - Contribute to a positive atmosphere through your own actions
 - Gaming can get heated.
 A little trash talk can be fine, but take the into account the person you're talking to, and don't continue if you're making them feel uncomfortable.

-Our events have a positive and an inclusive atmosphere, and anyone who goes against that, or the event-specific rules set by the board of Aalto Gamers, can be removed from the event and/or receive a ban from future events.
+Anyone who goes against this policy or the event-specific rules set by the AG board, can in serious cases be removed from the event and receive a ban from future events.

 Event participants can always contact our harassment contact persons or board members by talking to them directly, or trough messaging on Discord/Telegram/email.